abmomen/Hands-On-Design-Pattern/README.md

 # Hands-On-Design-Pattern
-This repository is going to discuss about some popular design patterns
+## In this repository i am going to discuss about design patterns, for example i will use swift programming language.